 And that’s how it would happen every time

-Did this help you choose your wedding readings?
+Did this help you find some funny wedding readings?

-If that round up of funny wedding readings isn’t enough for you, we have also recorded an entire Rock My Wedding Podcast episode about Wedding Readings here.
+If that round-up of funny wedding readings isn’t enough for you, we have also recorded an entire Rock My Wedding Podcast episode about Wedding Readings here.
 Enjoy!
 And here are those funny wedding readings pins we promised you.